 A good manager resumes sample should have in it not just that, but a great sample should show much more!
 It should show your interests and passion for being a great accounting manager.
 That is why it is always a good idea to add a few extra sections to your resume.

-Just to give you a few examples, you can also add such sections as:
+Just to give you a few examples, you can also add such resume sections as:

 Mentioning such achievements and additional activities can help you stand out among other candidates.
-The key thing to remember is that all interests and accomplishments should be related to the position you want to occupy or the field in general.
+The key thing to remember is that all interests and accomplishments should be related to the job description you want to occupy or the field in general.

 Most job seekers don’t pay much attention to the wording in their resumes, but that’s in vain.
 It may sound like a good idea to use the good old cliche words and phrases that have been tested over time.
 But, that’s a sure way to get your resume lost in the piles of others.
 And if you want to stand out from the crowd, you should use non-cliche resume keywords and action verbs.

-Here are some of the most effective action verbs to add to your resume:
+Here are some of the most effective resume action verbs to add to your resume:

 Hopefully, now, after we closely studied every part of a good sample managers resume, you know how to make your own flawless and get the most benefits from it.